mohamadawaisy/GPT-Developer/README.md

 2. Follow the on-screen instructions to utilize the development assistance features provided by the GPT model.

 ## Configuration
-- Adjust configurations in `GPT.yaml` to suit your environment and preferences.
+Adjust configurations in `GPT.yaml` to suit your environment and preferences.

 ## Creating Your Own GPT

 ### Steps
+1. Define your custom actions and backend services that the GPT will interact with.

-1. Update the configuration in `GPT.yaml` to use the OpenAI GPT.
+2. Update the configuration in `GPT.yaml` to integrate your custom GPT and actions.

-2. Test the integration by running the main script:
+3. Test the integration by running the main script:
     ```sh
     python main.py
     ```